libpfasst/LibPFASST/docs/source/parameters.rst

-     ! --  run options  (should be set before pfasst_run is called) logical :: Vcycle = .true.      !!  decides if Vcycles are done logical :: Finterp = .false.    !!
+     ! --  run options  (should be set before pfasst_run is called) logical :: Vcycle = .true.         !!  decides if Vcycles are done logical :: use_pysdc_V = .false.         !!  decides if Vcycles are done
+     logical :: sweep_at_conv = .false. !!  decides if one final sweep after convergence is done logical :: Finterp = .false.    !!
 True if transfer functions operate on rhs logical :: use_LUq = .true.     !!
 True if LU type implicit matrix is used logical :: use_Sform = .false.  !!
-True if Qmat type of stepping is used integer :: taui0 = -999999      !! iteration cutoff for tau inclusion
+True if Qmat type of stepping is used integer :: taui0 = -99          !! iteration cutoff for tau inclusion

      ! -- RK and Parareal options
-     logical :: use_rk_stepper = .false. !! decides if RK steps are used instead of the sweeps integer :: nsteps_rk(PF_MAXLEVS)=3  !! number of runge-kutta steps per time step logical :: RK_pred = .false.        !!  true if the coarse level is initialized with Runge-Kutta instead of PFASST
+     logical :: use_sdc_sweeper =.true.  !! decides if SDC sweeper is used (can be turned off for pure parareal) logical :: use_rk_stepper = .false. !! decides if RK steps are used instead of the sweeps integer :: nsteps_rk(PF_MAXLEVS)=3  !! number of runge-kutta steps per time step logical :: RK_pred = .false.        !!  true if the coarse level is initialized with Runge-Kutta instead of PFASST